Skip to Content

 CJ Boxhill, Multimedia

-CJ Boxhill is a junior at McIntosh and is serving his first year on staff as a part of the Multimedia team.
-He plans to focus on helping people share their experiences and public speaking opportunities.
-Boxhill is a current member of the Spirit of McIntosh Marching Band, he serves a leadership role as percussion logistics in the band.
-He also serves as the Vice President of the Skills USA club.
+CJ Boxhill is serving as Team Multimedia for the 2025-2026 school year.
+Boxhill has now been on staff for two years and served as Team Multimedia for the 2024-2025 school year as well.
+Boxhill won a Best of SNO award last year for his podcast Red Blue and A Lot To Do with co-host Ava Flores which was the first multimedia best of sno for trail.
+Boxhill was also a part of the team that won Distinguished SNO site last year.
+Boxhill has also won a superior award alongside his peers for their staff editorial at GSPA.
+Boxhill is a current member of the Spirit of Mcintosh Marching Band, he serves a leadership role as percussion leader in the band.
+He also served as the Vice President of the Skills USA club.
 Boxhill has won two Rookie Of The Year awards and also two Student Choice awards.
 Boxhill made silver academic recognition these past two years.
-He is also a McIntosh ambassador.
-Boxhill has been working at Chick-Fil-A for the past six months and serves as a team member there.
-When Boxhill is not working or at school he enjoys playing video games or hanging out with his friends.
-He is very interested in politics and law.
+He is also a Mcintosh ambassador.
+Boxhill is also involved in the Tech crew for Mcintosh Theater.
+Boxhill has been working at Carrabba’s Italian Grill for the past seven months and serves as a certified trainer there.
+When Boxhill is not working or at school he enjoys playing video games, hanging out with his friends, or learning new music.
+Boxhill is very interested in politics and law.
 Boxhill is the last of his family to attend McIntosh High School, his sister Davian and Cousins Katrina and Chris have all attended McIntosh.
 One of his biggest goals in life is to be elected as a future President of the United States.
+Boxhill is excited for the upcoming year and working with new faces.

 Anthony Capobianco